projectsbyandy/contract-testing/README.md

 ### Case Study

-A film factory wants to making changes to their film stock service
+A film factory wants to make changes to their film stock service

 | Timescale    | Activity                                                                   |
 | ------------ | -------------------------------------------------------------------------- |